crate/crate/docs/admin/snapshots.rst

     ...
 WITH (location='another_repo_path', compress=false);
     RepositoryAlreadyExistsException[Repository 'where_my_snapshots_go' already exists]

+Repository settings can be changed after a repository has been created by using the :ref:`sql-alter-repository` statement.

 ..
 NOTE::

     When upgrading a cluster to a new major version (e.g. from 5.x to 6.x) it's